 - Social or family support available to you, such as for child care, pet care and other services you need.

-- Students and their co-arriving family members should ensure that they can demonstrate proof of health coverage as part of their quarantine plan.
+Students and their co-arriving family members should ensure that they can demonstrate proof of health coverage as part of their quarantine plan.
 International students can learn more about their University Health Insurance Plan (UHIP) coverage on the ISSO website.
 We recommend that students be prepared to present their valid UHIP card as evidence of health coverage.
-Details on COVID-19 specific related UHIP coverage can be found here.
+Details on COVID-19 specific related UHIP coverage can be found on our FAQ.

 Students and their co-arriving family members are encouraged to put as much detail as possible into their quarantine plan.
 We recommend that students begin planning their arrival well in advance, including budgeting for additional expenses that may be incurred as a result of quarantine.